Flexible and efficient emulation of spatial extremes processes via variational autoencoders: Background

-In contrast, tail dependence in observed environmental processes often seems to decay as events get more extreme and rare events often tend to be more spatially localized as the intensity increases.
-This was observed in numerous studies, including threshold exceedances of three-hourly wave height data \citep{huser-2017a}, daily Fosberg fire index \citep{zhang-2022a}, winter maximum precipitation data over the Midwest of the U.S. \citep{zhang2022accounting}, and 5 day-cumulative winter precipitation over the contiguous U.S. \citep{castro2020local}.
-The stability property of max-stable and generalized Pareto models is thus often a physically inappropriate restriction in the joint tail.
-However, a weakening $\chi_{12}(u)$ as $u$ increases does not necessarily lead to AI.
-As we try to extrapolate into the joint tail beyond the observed data, mis-classifying the tail dependence regime inevitably leads to inaccurate risk assessments.
-Therefore, we seek models that exhibit much more flexible tail characteristics and do not impose a dependence class \textit{a priori}, so it can be learned from the data rather than imposed by the model.
+In practice, extremal dependence (i.e., $\chi_{ij}(u)$) estimated from environmental processes is often observed to decay as events get more extreme (i.e., $u\to1$) and to become spatially more localized as their intensity increases \citep{huser2024time}.
+This phenomenon was observed in numerous studies, e.g., on Dutch wind gust maxima \citep{huser2021max}, threshold exceedances of the daily Fosberg fire index \citep{zhang-2022a}, and winter maximum precipitation data over the Midwest of the U.S. \citep{zhang2022accounting}, just to name a few examples.
+This implies that the stability property of max-stable and generalized Pareto models is often physically inappropriate.
+However, a weakening $\chi_{ij}(u)$ as $u$ increases does not necessarily lead to AI, and Gaussian processes have a quite restrictive tail behavior.
+Therefore, we seek to develop models that exhibit much more flexible tail characteristics and that do not assume an extremal dependence class \textit{a priori}.
+This is especially important for risk assessment when extrapolating beyond the observed data, as misspecifying the extremal dependence regime can lead to grossly inaccurate joint tail probability estimates.